Updated: Dec 31, 2020

 Though, it sure is beautiful as the light attempts to shine through.
 You often see this in old church buildings.
 There’s so much history in those buildings as the ornate stained glass captures a bible story from window to the next, featuring one saint to another, sometimes, all the way up to the story of the crucifixion.
 But that’s all I remember.
 It’s like the story ended there, at the crucifixion.

 I don’t remember seeing His resurrection captured in stained glass and if it was discussed during Mass, I totally missed that Sunday sermon and the one after that.
 As I listened to the Priest speak of verse after verse, sing hymn after hymn, my imaginations grew and released themselves as shadow puppets on the pew in front of me, during the breaks of sitting, standing, and kneeling in unison with the others.
-Once in a while, I'd get pulled back into reality as I caught a tweak of my mother’s face as if to say, “straighten up and pay attention.”
 Sometimes, I'd fixate on the thoughts: I can’t see through that stained glass.
 What’s on the outside right now as I sit inside?
 Did it start raining?
 Did the sun come out?
 Can Jesus see into this building right now, even if the light outside isn’t penetrating through?

 I grew up in a Catholic culture, though later only attended Mass on the Holidays.
 If I lost my toy, there was a Saint to pray to find it again.
 If I lost a friendship or felt desperation, I had a St. to pray to for that as well.
 If all else failed and no one listened to me no matter what Saint I prayed to, I could pray to the Mother Mary because as they say, if you tell her to ask her Son for something, He will do it because no son can deny their mother.
 She would be my last resort in prayer.
-But if I needed the Father for forgiveness, I could go to confession through the priest, sit in a dark box that had a separation, between him and I. The Man of God would request forgiveness for me, and prescribe a work of some kind or a specific number of prayers to speak that would cleanse me from my sin, my wrong doing or in other words, righting the wrong from missing the mark.
+But if I needed the Father for forgiveness, I could go to confession through the priest, sit in a dark box that had a separation, between him and I. The Priest would request forgiveness for me, and prescribe a work of some kind or a specific number of prayers to speak that would cleanse me from my sin, my wrong doing or in other words, righting the wrong from missing the mark.
 I couldn’t put my finger on it, but I never understood why it had to be this way.
 Didn’t God remember my sin, no more?
+I didn't understand but I do honor all of those who have gone before me, the priest, and all who have dedicated their life to God as their worship.
+It's amazing and worth honoring.

 At some point, years later, after what seemed like one unanswered prayer and another, a series of rejections, and an illness that doctors told me wasn’t curable, I searched for my own faith and for most of those years I kept the concept of the Christian God’s existence at arms length.